logo

 Why?
 Prevents you from passing through a single lucky day and ensures performance over multiple sessions.

 How?
-Each account size has a minimum number of 2 active trading calendar days.
-Only after that can you officially pass the goal.
+Each account requires a minimum of 2 active trading days.
+Only after completing them can you officially pass the challenge.

 dooted line